 - 1. Select one or more objects to copy. - 2.
 Choose Copy from the Edit menu or press CTRL-C on the keyboard. - 3.
 Choose Paste from the Edit menu or press CTRL-V on the keyboard.
 A copy of the objects appear at the center of the screen selected for you. - 4.
-Optionally, move the new objects. - 5.
-You can Paste the same objects over and over again.
+Move the new objects if you want. - 5.
+If you like, you can Paste the same objects over and over again.